flyteorg/flyte/rfc/system/2995-performance-benchmarking.md

 Currently, FlytePropeller emits a collection of metrics using a prometheus exporter.
 These may be scoped using labels to partition by workflow ID, node ID, etc. However, this solution still lacks the time-series granularity to precisely disassemble workflow evaluations.
 For example, we can know that there were 10 events sent and what the distribution of event latencies are, but will not know if the p99 event latency was the first event sent or the last.
 This is important in debugging system performance.

-We propose to integrate a distributed tracing solution, like [opentelemetry](TODO), to track and monitor workflow evaluations within FlytePropeller.
+We propose to integrate a distributed tracing solution to track and monitor workflow evaluations within FlytePropeller.
 These systems work by emitting traces for operations performed on a specific entity.
 This fits well with FlytePropeller, where each trace is responsible for an individual workflow.
 Additionally, the heirarchical nature of trace spans make following FlytePropeller rounds, streaks, and the breadth-first traversal of nodes visualizable and easy to dissect.
 Within each node evaluation we can inspect admin event reporting, etcd updates, and blobstore operations.
 An example trace is depicted below:

     TODO - graphic of trace
         workflow-evaluation